Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

-The Centers for Disease Control and Prevention (CDC) reports that one in 44 children in the U.S. has autism spectrum disorder (ASD).
+The Centers for Disease Control and Prevention says that one in 44 children in the U.S. has autism spectrum disorder.

 Autism is a general term that describes a group of complex neuro-developmental disorders.
 They are characterized by challenges with:

-Other difficulties often accompany autism.
+Other problems often go with autism.
 Medical issues, delays in developmental milestones, uncommon eating and sleeping habits, anxiety and out-of-the-ordinary sensory perceptions.

 A very short time ago, the answer was “we have no idea.”
 Today, new research is revealing some answers.